Honda Pilot Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Honda Pilot insurance rates for additional coverage and risk scenarios.
+The chart below details estimated Honda Pilot insurance rates for different risk profiles and scenarios.

 - The cheapest rate after discounts is $771

-- Drivers with serious driving violations could pay around $2,804
+- High risk drivers with serious driving violations could pay upwards of $2,804 or more

-- The cost that insures a teenage driver can cost $4,846 each year
+- The cost to insure a teen driver with full coverage may cost $4,846 a year

-Insurance rates for a Honda Pilot can also vary considerably based on the trim level of your Pilot, your age and driving habits, and physical damage deductibles and liability limits.
+Car insurance rates for a Honda Pilot can also vary considerably based on policy deductibles and limits, your driving record, and the trim level of your Pilot.

-If you like to drive fast or you caused an accident, you may be forking out anywhere from $1,500 to $2,100 extra per year, depending on your age.
-A high-risk auto insurance policy ranges around 43% to 128% more than the average policy.
+If you like to drive fast or you were responsible for an accident, you may be forking out at a minimum $1,500 to $2,100 extra per year, depending on your age.
+High-risk driver insurance can cost anywhere from 43% to 128% more than the average policy.
 View High Risk Driver Rates

-Where you live plays a big part in determining prices for Honda Pilot insurance rates.
-A good driver about age 40 could pay as low as $950 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,770 on average in New York, Michigan, and Florida.
+Where you live makes a big difference in Honda Pilot insurance rates.
+A 40-year-old driver could pay as low as $950 a year in states like New Hampshire, Ohio, and Utah, or have to pay at least $1,770 on average in Florida, Michigan, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |